 The graph above shows the size of the information technology and business process management (IT-BPM) market worldwide from the year 2014 to 2018.
 The graphical data also shows that 198.billion U.S. dollars was spent on BPM globally in 2018.

 The evolution of the business segment will keep exploding over the coming years.
 With COVID out and companies like Microsoft or Twitter announcing remote working as the norm, on-site management and collaboration will be reduced, leading to the need of automating more processes and cross-checking workflows in a well-organized manner.

 This covers a broader segment of the most popular business and public ecosystems relying on process management software implementation.
 The further you dive into the growth aspect of any business, the bigger the need for additional process management solutions to effectively scale your business further.

 Most BPM systems out there target the enterprise segment.
 With compliance requirements on one hand and legal regulations to adhere to one another, serving small businesses is a larger undertaking that hasn’t been fully covered yet.

-This is one of the reasons we built SaaS BPM as a BPM toolkit serving small and medium-sized enterprises (SMEs), agencies, professional firms in the service industry.
+This is one of the reasons we built SaaS BPM as a BPM software serving small and medium-sized enterprises (SMEs), agencies, and professional firms in the service industry.
 Aside from being really affordable (starting at $29/mo), it’s versatile, with clients also expanding to the restaurant or passenger transportation industries.

 Regardless of the technical suite you’re using now, consider switching to an established, industry-grade solution that refines your processes over time.
 The further your business grows, the larger the impact on onboarding and training talent efficiently, managing sick leaves, building more complex processes across different parties.